 GradWeek Frequently Asked Questions

-No, GradWeek trips are not chaperoned or school-sponsored, associated, or affiliated with the school in any way.
+No, GradWeek trips are not chaperoned, school-sponsored, associated with, or affiliated with the school in any way.
 However, a team of adult GradWeek destination staff members and an on-site manager are present at the same hotel as the students and are available to travelers 24/7 for support while at the destination.
 While our staff are not chaperones and do not do bed checks or impose curfews, they are there to assist travelers at the destination and are present at all GradWeek sponsored events and activities.
 We understand that a fully independent/unchaperoned trip may not be the best fit for everyone, and we would not encourage those to attend.
 However, if this trip setup doesn’t feel right for your family, we recommend that a parent attend the trip as well, so they can be there the whole travel process for their student if needed.
-The GradWeek on-site staff help to ensure the program is running smoothly, which includes: coordinating transfers for all the arrivals and departures, Welcome Orientation, going over rules, providing a Destination Guide with an area map, and, most importantly, will assist with any emergencies or roommate/hotel situations that may occur while at the destination.
+The GradWeek on-site staff help to ensure the program is running smoothly, which includes: coordinating transfers for all the arrivals and departures, Welcome Orientation, going over rules, providing a Destination Guide with an area map, and, most importantly, assisting with any emergencies or roommate/hotel situations that may occur.
 If a traveler needs assistance while at the destination, they can reach out to on-site staff 24/7.

 Co-ed roommate arrangements are highly discouraged and generally not allowed.
 Exceptions may be made only under special circumstances.
 If a co-ed room is requested, GradWeek will notify parents/guardians by emailed invoice regarding their traveler’s room assignment.
 Parents/Guardians will have 72 business hours to respond if they do not approve of their traveler’s roommate choice.
 Parental Consent for Travelers: Parental consent is required for all travelers, no matter their age, even if they are 18 at the time of rooming or travel.

-Departure dates are finalized after the final payment date (this takes place the year of travel, typically mid-March to early April) and once the final size of your group has been determined.
+Departure dates are finalized after the final payment deadline.
+Trip Dates cannot be finalized until GradWeek determines the final size of your group (this takes place the year of travel, typically mid-March to early April).
 Travelers and parents will be notified of their confirmed travel dates approximately 30 days before departure.

 Signing up early secures your spot on the trip, which is important because space is limited and fills up quickly.
 It also gives you priority for hotel options, the lowest available prices, and more time to make manageable monthly payments.
 Plus, there are often exclusive perks only offered for early sign-ups.
 The sooner you register, the more time you have to pay, making it easier to handle the final balance.

 At ISTours/GradWeek, we do not offer rock-bottom pricing.
-We do our best to keep our prices low while at the same time providing our travelers with a high-quality travel experience.
+We do our best to keep our prices low, but at the same time want to provide our travelers with a high-quality travel experience.
 Our on-site destination staff is second to none, and we partner with high-quality name-brand hotels, airlines, and motorcoach tour providers.
 Travel with ISTours and you’re traveling with the best.
 Based on our over 40 years of experience in the travel industry, we can safely say that when you travel with a discount tour operator, you most often get what you pay for.
 Even so, if you find a lower price for the same package, please submit the package cost and travel details in writing, and we’ll do our best to meet or beat our competitor’s price.

 To register for a GradWeek trip, please visit our homepage at www.gradweek.com, then click “BOOK NOW” at the top of the screen.